HASwitchPlate/openHASP-docs/docs/installation/esp32.md

 !!! important
     When flashing openHASP onto the ESP32 for the first time, you need to flash it over serial using the **full** firmware binary file.
     You need to write the full binary to the ESP32 flash chip, starting @ address `0x0`.

+Before starting the flash process you have to put the ESP into *boot mode*:

+1. Connect `GPIO0` to `GND` before booting the devide
+2. Power-on or reset the ESP while `GPIO0` is connected to `GND`
+3. Start the flash process

 The actual procedure to flash the ESP32 depends on the tool used.
 Click on the tab below that matches your flash tool: